Vein Disease

 Venous Lakes

-A venous lake is a type of vascular malformation that commonly occurs on the lips.
+A venous lake is a type of vascular malformation commonly occurring on the lips.
 They are dome-shaped and result from a collection of enlarged veins under the skin.

 They are typically dark purple or blue in appearance.